SAP/terraform-provider-btp/docs/data-sources/subaccount_subscription.md

 description: |-
   Gets details of a specific multitenant application to which a subaccount is entitled to subscribe.
 If this application is in a different global account than the current one, you need to specify its plan with '--plan'.
   Tip:
-  You must be assigned to the subaccount admin or viewer role.
+  You must be assigned to the admin or viewer role of the subaccount.
 ---

 # btp_subaccount_subscription (Data Source)